hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

+2. Corgi we got interview from Tridge♥♥ #3
+    - Corgi working on practicing big interview for behavioral interview♥♥
+    - Corgi completed writing thank you email to Saeyan Ryu♥♥

+3. Corgi working on mini projects♥♥
+    - Corgi add progress #48 on `Digital Resume`♥♥
+        - Corgi working on creating React App♥♥ #23
+        - Corgi completed creating template for digital resume♥♥
+        - Corgi completed adding design♥♥

-2. Corgi add progress #62 on interview with NiceJob♥♥
+4. Corgi completed interview with NiceJob♥♥
     - Corgi working on recording videos for interview♥♥ #30
     - Corgi completed writing email to Shonnah♥♥
     - Corgi preparing the second interview♥♥